kurekszymon/backend-learnings/README.md

 # notes
 Every paragraph would include a date (mm/dd/yyyy) some kind of short description of progress and faced/resolved problems

+## 11/12/2023

+decided to present changes in a form of an mmo, where c# would be used as an simple api, where heavier task would be performed on the c++ side.

 ##  11/10/2023

 project setup c# with cpp/cli